aaronmaynard/Create2/README.md

 # ROS on Create2

 Hi!
-Welcome to my documentation of the trials and tribulations I may be going through when installing ROS on the iRobot Create2.
+Welcome to my documentation of the trials and tribulations I may be going through when installing ROS2 on the iRobot Create2.
 Many of the tutorials online have become outdated as versions of Ubuntu and ROS get updated.
-I am using **Ubuntu Focal 20.04.5** and **ROS2 Foxy**.
+I am using the following in this branch:

+**Software**
+Ubuntu Focal 20.04.5
+ROS2 Foxy
+**Hardware**
+Raspberry Pi Model 3B+
+Intel RealSense D435
+RPLiDAR A1
+iRobot Create 2

 # Installing PiCreate Software

 ## Flashing SD card with Raspbian

-Launch Raspberry Pi Imager v1.6.2
+Launch [Raspberry Pi Imager](https://www.raspberrypi.com/software/) v1.6.2 or greater.

-Set **Operating System** to **RASPBERRY PI OS LITE (32-BIT)**
+Set **Operating System** to **Ubuntu Server 20.04.5 LTS (64-bit)**.
+If this version is no longer available, you can download the image directly from Ubuntu's archives and select "Use custom".

-Set **Storage** to the device hosting your SD card (need 8+ gb)
+Set **Storage** to the device hosting your SD card (+ gb, 32 gb recommended).

-Write to the storage device - A warning will appear declaring all existing data on the storage device will be erased
+Write to the storage device - A warning will appear declaring all existing data on the storage device will be erased.

 ## Set wireless connection via boot partition

-Enter the `/Volumes/boot` directory - this will be the root directory on windows
+Enter the `/Volumes/boot` directory - this will be the root directory on windows.

 Create a `wpa_supplicant.conf` file with the following: